 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.

 **Pacific Discovery reserves the right to alter and/or change the order of the itinerary, the locations, the focus of the projects or the activities themselves due to dates, availability, and safety precautions.

-This gap semester is challenging and rewarding.
-Students need to be fit enough to complete a 16-day trek (4-6 hours trekking per day carrying a daypack), and engage in physical work during the volunteer project.
+High Activity Level: Anyone with an intermediate to advanced fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this gap semester!
+You will need to be fit enough to complete a multi-day trek (4-6 hours trekking per day carrying a daypack), and engage in physical work during the volunteer project.

 The traditional food of Nepal is Dhal Bhat - essentially a lentil curry and rice.
 You’ll find this at every teahouse and is often accompanied with achar (pickle), various cooked vegetables, chapati bread and chilli.

 While up in the mountain areas, refrigeration is scarce and consequently many people choose to eat vegetarian for food safety reasons.
 The lack of refrigeration also means that dairy foods are rare.
 As you ascend higher into the mountains, variety reduces and food becomes more expensive.

 Special foods to try: Momos (dumplings), Yomari (rice dough stuffed with a sweet paste made of coconut), Gundruk (pickled green and leafy vegetables)

 To make things easy for you, we partner with a full service travel agency that can arrange flights, appropriate travel insurance and post program arrangements for our students.